The Answer To The Media Access Control Question

 WINS Proxy Enabled. . . . . . . . : No

-WINS Proxy is another setting that is related to the “Node Type” we discussed earlier.
+WINS Proxy is another setting related to the “Node Type” we discussed earlier.
 It is normally not required in a home or small office network or newer types of Microsoft Windows domains.

 Ethernet adapter Wireless Network Connection 2:

-If you have multiple Ethernet (network) cards on your systems, you will have multiple listings as I do on this laptop.
-This one happens to be the second Ethernet card, an internal wireless Ethernet card.
+If you have multiple Ethernet (network) cards on your systems, you will have numerous listings, as I do on this laptop.
+This is the second Ethernet card, an internal wireless Ethernet card.

 Description . . . . . . . . . . . : Broadcom 802.11b/g WLAN